syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Columns.md

 N> In remote data, server should be configured to perform select and filter operations since the grid will try to fetch required columns using select operation and required data using filter operation.

+N> To render a Hierarchy Grid with different `foreign-key-field` in parent and child table, click [`here`](https://help.syncfusion.com/aspnet-core/grid/how-to#hierarchy-grid-with-different-foreignkeyfield-in-parent-and-child-table "here").

 The following code example describes the previous behavior.

 {% tabs %}